Yellow Fever Vaccine: What You Need to Know

+Yellow fever vaccine can prevent yellow fever.
 Yellow fever is a serious disease caused by the yellow fever virus.
-It is found in certain parts of Africa and South America.
+There is no medicine to treat or cure yellow fever.

-Yellow fever is spread through the bite of an infected mosquito.
-It cannot be spread person to person by direct contact.
+Yellow fever virus is spread by the bite of an infected mosquito.
+It is found in parts of Africa and South America.

-- Jaundice (yellow skin or eyes).
+- Jaundice (yellow skin or eyes)

-- Bleeding from multiple body sites.
+- Bleeding from multiple body sites

-- Liver, kidney, respiratory and other organ failure.
+- Liver, kidney, or other organ failure

 Yellow fever vaccine

-Yellow fever vaccine is given only at designated vaccination centers.
+Yellow fever vaccine is recommended for:

 - Laboratory personnel who might be exposed to yellow fever virus or vaccine virus.